ddodds42/CS-Data-Science-Build-Week-1/kmeans_pseudo.md

 Give it a CLASSY name:
     INITIALIZATION... the class takes as a parameter:
-        K, or the number of clusters you want it to identify And initializes with an empty variable for mean distance values
+        K, or the number of clusters you want it to identify And initializes with an empty variable for mean cluster point values

     Function for PREDICTING cluster membership takes as parameters:
-    A single input value (point in space), and the Kmean's class variables For k number of means, calculates input's squared distance to said pre-designated means
-    Returns the spatially closest k-mean
+    A single input value (point in space), and the Kmean's class variables For k number of means, calculates input's squared distance to each mean, Returns the spatially closest k-mean

     Function for FITTING the K-Means instance to the data takes as parameters: